floragunncom/search-guard-docs/_content/_docs_signals/actions_pagerduty.md

 order: 500
 layout: docs
 edition: enterprise
-description: How to create PagerDuty incidents from Signals Alerting for Elasticsearch if anomalies are detected.
+description: How to create PagerDuty incidents from Signals Alerting for OpenSearch/Elasticsearch if anomalies are detected.
 ---

 <!--- Copyright 2020 floragunn GmbH -->